Year End: On 15 People We Interviewed in 2017 Who Created Some of My Favorite Work in 2017

 His album, async focuses on mortality, and being closer to death than you ever have been in your life, but we’re all always closer to death with each second, and that realization (and this album) are somehow very calming.

-Brandon Stosuy is Editor in Chief at The Creative Independent and a Music Curator at the Broad Museum in Los Angeles.
+Brandon Stosuy is Co-founder and Editor in Chief of The Creative Independent and a Music Curator at the Broad Museum in Los Angeles.
 He was formerly Director of Editorial Operations at Pitchfork.
 He co-founded and co-curates the annual Basilica Soundscape festival in Hudson, N.Y. and the ongoing Tinnitus music series in NYC.
 For the past several years he and the artist Matthew Barney have collaborated on a series of live events, objects, and publications.
 They launched a Trump Countdown clock in June 2017 across from the UN.
 His anthology, Up is Up, But So Is Down: New York’s Downtown Literary Scene, 1974-1992, was published by NYU Press in 2006.
 His first children’s book, Music Is, was published by Simon & Schuster in 2016.
 He has a second children’s book forthcoming, also on Simon & Schuster, in 2018.